Affiliate disclosure: This post may contain affiliate links. Please see our disclosure policy.

 Why You’ll Love Sourdough Pie Crust

 - Quick & Easy – This sourdough pie crust comes together within a couple of minutes.
-You can wrap it up and keep it in your fridge for a couple days before using, which makes it so convenient for baking.
-It’s my go-to base for my classic Sourdough Apple Pie.
+You can wrap it up and keep it in your fridge for a couple of days before using, which makes it so convenient for baking.
+It’s my go-to base for my classic Sourdough Apple Pie and Sourdough Pecan Pie.

 - Versatile – It’s tender, flaky, and can stand up to any of your favorite fillings.
 Sourdough pie crust is versatile.
 It works for sweet pies like my favorite Sourdough Berry Pie or savory pies like this Southern Sourdough Tomato Pie.